-You must complete the dissertation and obtain the PhD degree no later than the end of the seventh year.
+You must complete the dissertation and obtain the PhD degree no later than the end of the seventh year, though we encourage earlier completion.
 If you do not graduate within the seven years, your registration will be blocked.
 If it appears likely that an extension beyond seven years will be necessary, you should consult with your Advisor and submit a request to Graduate Division for more time.
 Graduate Division is often reluctant to grant extensions beyond seven years.